 Objective 16: Promote the development of sound ecotourism practises in turtle breeding and foraging grounds Result Action Priority Time Scale 16.1 Vulnerable life stages and habitat is protected with greater public awareness.
 16.1.1 Develop guidelines for tourism encounters with turtles in the wild including site carrying capacity.
-Medium Medium Applicable: Australia, New Caledonia.
-16.1.2.
+Applicable: Australia, New Caledonia.
+Medium Medium 16.1.2.
 Investigate the suitability of developing and applying "green certification" for tourism operators.
-Medium Long Applicable: Australia, New Caledonia.
-16.1.3.
-Encourage the development and distribution of appropriate education material for use by tourism operators.
-Medium Medium Applicable: Australia, New Caledonia.
+Applicable: Australia, New Caledonia.
+Medium Long 16.1.3.
+Encourage the development and distribution of appropriate education material for use by tourism operators.Applicable: Australia, New Caledonia.
+Medium Medium

 Objective 17: Generate revenue for conservation from tourism activities Result Action Priority Time Scale 17.1.
 More resources are available for conservation activities for loggerhead turtles.
 17.1.1.
-Investigate and develop appropriate funding mechanismallocation procedures to be applied to tourism ventures interact loggerhead turtles.Applicable: Australia, New Caledonia.
-Long
+Investigate and develop appropriate funding mechanisms and allocation procedures to be applied to tourism ventures interacting with loggerhead turtles.
+Applicable: Australia, New Caledonia.
+Medium Long